Updated 11/9/21 at 9:00am

 These are the same common side effects of a flu vaccine and many other vaccines.
 They usually resolve within a day or two, without any medical intervention.

 A very small number of people have had an allergic reaction after vaccination, but this is extremely rare.
 If this occurs, epinephrine and other medications are kept ready to treat any reaction.
-You will be monitored for 15-30 minutes after your vaccination to ensure that any adverse reaction can be treated immediately.
+You should be monitored for 15-30 minutes after your vaccination to ensure that any adverse reaction can be treated immediately.

 Are there any long-term side effects?

 Serious long-term side effects are very unlikely, and are extremely rare for any kind of vaccination.
 If any reactions will occur, they usually happen within 6 weeks after vaccination.
 In trials, the COVID-19 vaccines were studied for at least two months after vaccination, and now millions of people have been vaccinated for months without any long-term side effects being detected.

 If I get a two-dose vaccine, how do I schedule my second shot?